-- 1. Prepare the computer for disassembly (Preparation for disassembly on page 22). - 2.
-If the computer is on a stand, remove the computer from the stand. - 3.
-Remove the access panel (Access panel on page 23). - 4.
-Locate the correct vacant expansion socket on the system board and the corresponding expansion slot on the back of the computer chassis.
+- 1. Prepare the computer for disassembly (Preparation for disassembly on page 19). - 2.
+Remove the access panel (Access panel on page 20). - 3.
+Locate the correct vacant expansion socket on the system board and the corresponding expansion slot on the back of the computer chassis. - 4.
+Release the slot cover retention latch that secures the slot covers by lifting the green tab on the latch and rotating the latch to the open position.

-5. Release the slot cover retention latch that secures the slot covers by lifting the green tab on the latch and rotating the latch to the open position.
+5. Before installing an expansion card, remove the expansion slot cover or the existing expansion card.

-- 6. Before installing an expansion card, remove the expansion slot cover or the existing expansion card. - NOTE: Before removing an installed expansion card, disconnect any cables that may be attached to the expansion card. - a.
+- NOTE: Before removing an installed expansion card, disconnect any cables that may be attached to the expansion card. - a.
 If you are installing an expansion card in a vacant socket, remove the appropriate expansion slot cover on the back of the chassis.
 Pull the slot cover straight up then away from the inside of the chassis.